lucamarx/pywfplan/README.md

-Internally pywfplan converts the assignment rule into a *finite state machine* that can be used to sample all the valid plans for that agent.
+Internally pywfplan converts the assignment rule into a *finite state machine* that can be used to sample all the valid plans for that agent, for an example you can look (here)[https://lucamarx.com/blog/2022/0211-regular_expressions_brzozowski/].

 The planner then uses *simulated annealing* to minimize the average squared